bdearlove/Phylogeography-in-BEAST/README.md

-# Inferring spatiotemporal dynamics of the H1N1 influenza pandemic from sequence data
+# Inferring spatiotemporal dynamics of H5N1 influenza from sequence data

+## NB: This is a work in progress, taking Trevor Bedford's excellent tutorial, and modifying it using a smaller dataset on H5N1 influenza, and using a visualization in Phylowood.
+Any mistakes are mine!
+The text below is yet to be updated, so please don't fork just yet.

 ## Introduction